 Balanced, evidence-based information—as opposed to scaremongering or focusing on criminal penalties—on drug use is difficult to find.
 Perhaps the most comprehensive US-based resource is the Erowid website—a user-driven database set up by a couple from California 20 years ago of over 350 psychoactive drugs.
 DanceSafe also provides information on its website for drugs associated with raving: MDMA, psychedelics, stimulants, and marijuana.
 However, there is no official government database that people can turn to for scientific and legal information on illicit substances.

 The lack of fact-based information around drug use is exacerbated by the reluctance of American festivals to allow on-site drug testing.
 Widely adopted at festivals in Europe where harm reduction is considered to be more advanced, drug-testing isn't common at US festivals.

 Some US-based festivals have barred harm-reduction organizations from providing drug testing services.
 Explaining why DanceSafe is currently not allowed at his events such as Electric Daisy Carnival, Insomniac Events CEO Pasquele Rotella wrote on his Reddit AMA: "Unfortunately some people view partnering with DanceSafe as endorsing drug use rather than keeping people safe, and that can prevent producers from getting locations and organizing events."

-Woolridge estimated that DanceSafe tests drugs at fewer than 10 festivals in the States, with Lightning in Bottle in California as one of those rare exceptions.
+Wooldridge estimated that DanceSafe tests drugs at fewer than 10 festivals in the States, which Backwoods Music Festival as one of the few exceptions.